kyma-project/eventing-manager/docs/contributor/installation.md

     - `spec.backend.config.eventTypePrefix`: change to your desired value or leave as is
     - `spec.backend.config.domain`: set to the cluster public domain

-    If the Kyma Kubernetes cluster is managed by Gardener, the Eventing Manager reads the cluster public domain automatically from the ConfigMap `kube-system/shoot-info`.
+    If the Kyma Kubernetes cluster is managed by Gardener, Eventing Manager reads the cluster public domain automatically from the ConfigMap `kube-system/shoot-info`.
     Otherwise, you need to additionally set `spec.backend.config.domain` in the configuration.

     ```sh